-IOUs – Personal loans to friends and relatives in Singapore
+IOUs: Personal Loans to Friends and Relatives in Singapore

 In times of financial woes and hardship, a friend may turn to you for help.
-After generously extending a loan recorded with an IOU, how does you go about recovering the debt and interest in accordance with the law?
+After generously extending a loan recorded with an IOU, how do you go about recovering the debt and interest in accordance with the law?

-It is legal to charge interest in a loan to friends and family, as long as you are not carrying on the business of money lending.
+It is legal to charge interest in a loan to friends and family, as long as you are not carrying on the business of moneylending.
 Some Singaporeans mistakenly believe that you must be a licensed moneylender before you can charge interest on a loan.
 This is not so.

 Section 3 of the Moneylenders Act contains a presumption, whereby persons charging interest for a loan are presumed to be moneylenders for the purposes of the Act.
 The section reads as follows: